George730/candidate-project-data-engineer/README.md

 * Do your best with the information available.
 Document assumptions the proceed from there.

 ## Bonus Points
 * Provision the project in AWS and provide access to review (AWS Free Tier is helpful here).
+If your design would go past the free tier you can just note that and leave it as part of the design and not the deployment.
 * Documentation - architecture diagrams,technical specs, etc.
 * Alternative solution to this type of schema and a possible path to migrate it.
 * IaC for the infrastructure necessary to deploy the pipeline.